 Magnetic Quantum Number

 The magnetic quantum number for an electron classifies which orientation its subshell shape is pointed.
-For each subshell in each shell, there are multiple directions in which the "lobes" can point, and these different orientations are called orbitals.
-For the first subshell (s; l=0), which resembles a sphere, there is no "direction" it can "point," so there is only one orbital.
-For the second (p; l=1) subshell in each shell, which resembles a dumbbell, there are three different directions they can be oriented (think of three dumbbells intersecting in the middle, each oriented along a different axis in a three-axis coordinate system).
+The “lobes” for subshells point in multiple directions.
+These different orientations are called orbitals.
+For the first subshell (s; l=0), which resembles a sphere pointing in no “direction”, so there is only one orbital.
+For the second (p; l=1) subshell in each shell, which resembles dumbbells point in three possible directions.
+Think of three dumbbells intersecting at the origin, each oriented along a different axis in a three-axis coordinate space.

 Valid numerical values for this quantum number consist of integers ranging from -l to l, and are symbolized as ml in atomic physics and lz in nuclear physics.
 To calculate the number of orbitals in any given subshell, double the subshell number and add 1 (2l + 1).
 For example, the first subshell (l=0) in any shell contains a single orbital, numbered 0; the second subshell (l=1) in any shell contains three orbitals, numbered -1, 0, and 1; the third subshell (l=2) contains five orbitals, numbered -2, -1, 0, 1, and 2; and so on.